mggg/plan-evaluation-reporting/README.md

 ## Scripts for Ensemble Generation and Scoring Plans

 * `run_ensemble.py`: script used to generate a chain and save it's run.
-Arguments: state, map_type, num_steps, --county_aware, and --quite can be passed via the command line.
+Arguments: state, map_type, num_steps, --county_aware, and --quiet can be passed via the command line.
 * `collect_scores.py`: script used to score a pre-generated chain and save the results.
 Arguments: state, map_type, num_steps, --county_aware, and --verbosity can be passed via the command line.

 The `scripts/` directory contains bash scripts for running this code on the cluster.
 The `*.slurm` scripts are used with the `sbatch` command to create a new job on the HPC with the right parameters, navigate to the right directory and call the python scripts.
 The `*.sh` scripts are used to kick-off multiple cluster jobs for a state across map_types and proposal method types.